jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/12_generate_a_boilerplate_for_well_anything.md

-## Create a default Grunt.js setup starting point for all your projects
+## Create a default Grunt setup starting point for all your projects

 Grunt has a built-in feature called `grunt-init`, it allows you to define a template project structure that gets dynamically injected with configurable values when you start a new project.